dagger/dagger/docs/learn/1003-get-started.md

 # Get Started with Dagger

 In this tutorial, you will learn the basics of Dagger by building a Dagger project from scratch.
-This simple project deploys a [React](https://reactjs.org/) application to your local machine via docker.
+This simple project deploys a [React](https://reactjs.org/) application to your local machine via Docker.
 In later tutorials, you will learn how to configure Dagger to deploy to your infrastructure.
 And, for advanced users, how to share access to your infrastructure in the same way that we share access to ours now.

 This tutorial does involve writing CUE, so if you haven&rsquo;t already, be sure to read [What is CUE?](../introduction/1005-what_is_cue.md)